 Late December to early March marks the summer in Patagonia.

-In the northern part of Patagonia, where we explore on our 'Puma' trip, temperatures tend to be a little warmer, but being prepared for lots of different types of weather is still a great idea.
+In the northern part of Patagonia, where we explore on our 'Northern Patagonia Adventure' trip, temperatures tend to be a little warmer, but being prepared for lots of different types of weather is still a great idea.

 Autumn appears in March, April and May, in the South the temperatures range from high 40s Fahrenheit to low 20's (10°C to 2°C) on average but much colder at night so bring your thermals and coats! it'll get chilly.
 The North is only slightly warmer!